Specifications for the Polini Thor models

 Reed valve – if the petals get weak, chip, or break into pieces the engine will not achieve full power or may not run or start.

 Spark plug (other than the Thor 250) – NGK BR10EG, gap 0.9mm (0.035") Pilots may also use non-resistor plugs e.g. B10EG/ES or B9EG/ES.
 The "EG" series plugs are designed specifically for 2-stroke engines and also reduce fouling but cost more.
 Use of a non-resistor plug will only increase the amount of noise created by the ignition that may be picked up by a two-way radio.
-For screw on terminals only: Be sure to put the terminal on with RED THREADLOCK or it will loosen and self destruct.
+Note: for screw on terminals only, be sure to put the terminal on with RED THREADLOCK or it will loosen and self destruct.
+The inside of the spark plug boot may also be damaged.

 Special tools for the Thor engines.
 These include the special pullers used to disassemble the engine.